dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0106.md

 Figure 6-5.
 An attribute

 Let’s take a close look at the attribute in the example.
-The initial symbol represents the level of visibility,

-or access control, for the attribute.
+The initial symbol represents the level of visibility, or access control, for the attribute.
 Table 6-1 shows the three symbols available.

 Table 6-1.
 Visibility Symbols

-Symbol

-Visibility

-Explanation

-+-

-#

-PublicPrivate

-Available to all codeAvailable to the current class only

-Protected

-Available to the current class and its subclasses only

 The visibility symbol is followed by the name of the attribute.
-In this case, I am describing the
+In this case, I am describing the ShopProduct::\$price property.

-ShopProduct::$price property.
 A colon is used to separate the attribute name from its type (and optionally, its default value).
 Once again, you need only include as much detail as is necessary for clarity.

+### 6.8.2 Operations

-OperationsOperations describe methods; or, more properly, they describe the calls that can be made on an instance of a class.
+Operations describe methods; or, more properly, they describe the calls that can be made on an instance of a class.
 Figure 6-6 shows two operations in the ShopProduct class.

 Figure 6-6.
 Operations